writefreely/writefreely-swiftui-multiplatform/README.md

 ## License

-This project is licensed under the AGPL v3 License.
+This project is licensed under the GPL v3 License.
 See the [LICENSE.md](LICENSE.md) file for details.